Paul Graham (programmer): Career

 In 1996, Graham and Robert Morris founded Viaweb and recruited Trevor Blackwell shortly after.
 They believed that Viaweb was the first application service provider.
+Graham received a patent for webapps based on his work at Viaweb.
 Viaweb's software, written mostly in Common Lisp, allowed users to make their own Internet stores.
 In the summer of 1998, after Jerry Yang received a strong recommendation from Ali Partovi, Viaweb was sold to Yahoo! for 455,000 shares of Yahoo! stock, valued at $49.6 million.
 After the acquisition, the product became Yahoo!
 Store.

 Graham later gained notice for his essays, which he posts on his personal website.
-Essay subjects range from Beating the Averages, which compares Lisp to other programming languages and introduced the hypothetical programming language Blub, to Why Nerds are Unpopular, a discussion of nerd life in high school.
-A collection of his essays has been published as Hackers & Painters by O'Reilly Media, which includes a discussion of the growth of Viaweb and what Graham perceives to be the advantages of Lisp to program it.
+Essay subjects range from "Beating the Averages", which compares Lisp to other programming languages and introduced the hypothetical programming language Blub, to "Why Nerds are Unpopular", a discussion of nerd life in high school.
+A collection of his essays has been published as Hackers & Painters by O'Reilly Media, which includes a discussion of the growth of Viaweb and the advantages of Lisp to program it.

 In 2001, Graham announced that he was working on a new dialect of Lisp named Arc.
 It was released on 29 January 2008.
-Over the years since, he has written several essays describing features or goals of the language, and some internal projects at Y Combinator have been written in Arc, most notably the Hacker News web forum and news aggregator program.
+Over the years since, he has written several essays describing features or goals of the language, and some internal projects at Y Combinator have been written in Arc, including the Hacker News web forum and news aggregator program.

-In 2005, after giving a talk at the Harvard Computer Society later published as How to Start a Startup, Graham along with Trevor Blackwell, Jessica Livingston, and Robert Morris started Y Combinator to provide seed funding to a large number of startups, particularly those started by younger, more technically oriented founders.
-Y Combinator has now invested in more than 1300 startups, including Reddit, Justin.tv, Xobni, Dropbox, Airbnb and Stripe.
+In 2005, after giving a talk at the Harvard Computer Society later published as "How to Start a Startup", Graham along with Trevor Blackwell, Jessica Livingston, and Robert Morris started Y Combinator to provide seed funding to startups, particularly those started by younger, more technically oriented founders.
+Y Combinator has invested in more than 1300 startups, including Reddit, Twitch (formerly Justin.tv), Xobni, Dropbox, Airbnb, and Stripe.

-BusinessWeek included Paul Graham in 2008 edition of its annual feature, The 25 Most Influential People on the Web.
+BusinessWeek included Paul Graham in the 2008 edition of its annual feature, The 25 Most Influential People on the Web.

 In response to the proposed Stop Online Piracy Act (SOPA), Graham announced in late 2011 that no representatives of any company supporting it would be invited to Y Combinator's Demo Day events.

 In February 2014, Graham stepped down from his day-to-day role at Y Combinator.

 In October 2019, Graham announced a specification for another new dialect of Lisp, written in itself, named Bel.

-Graham writes and self-publishes essays on his website, some examples include: